nyrG/boveda-lens/resources/ANGULAR_MIGRATION_PLAN.md

 ## Phase 3: Hybrid Integration & Gradual Migration

-Once the new User Management feature is ready, you will integrate it with the old application.

-1.  **Build the Angular App**: Run `npm run build:frontend` from the root.
-This creates a `dist/frontend/browser` directory with your production-ready static files.
-2.  **Configure NestJS for Hybrid Serving**: In `backend/src/main.ts`, configure the `serve-static` module to serve both the new Angular app (at the root `/`) and the old frontend files (e.g., from `/legacy`).
-After a user logs in via the Angular app, they will be redirected to the legacy patient management pages.
+Once the core authentication is in place, we will build out the main application shell and begin migrating features from the legacy application into the new Angular structure, as defined in `ANGULAR_MIGRATION_COMPONENTS.md`.

+### Step 3.1: Build the Main Application Layout

+1.  **Action**: Create the main layout components.
+    ```bash
+    # Run from the frontend/ directory
+    ng g component layout/header
+    ng g component layout/sidebar
+    ```
+2.  **Action**: Update `app.component.html` to include the new layout and a `<router-outlet>`.
+3.  **Action**: Update `app.routes.ts` to use a main application route (e.g., `/dashboard`) protected by the `authGuard`, and make it the default route after login.
+The temporary `/profile` route can be removed.

+### Step 3.2: Incremental Feature Migration

-3.  **Incremental Migration**: After the initial integration is stable, you can begin migrating existing features from the old Vanilla JS app into new Angular components, one by one.
-Good candidates to migrate next are:
+After the main layout is stable, begin migrating existing features from the old Vanilla JS app into new, self-contained Angular components.
+The goal is to replace the legacy UI piece by piece.

-    - The Patient List table.
-    - The Patient Detail view.
-    - The PDF upload/extraction form.
+A good migration order would be:

+1.  **Record List**:
+    - Create `pages/records` to host the list.
+    - Create `features/record-list-controls` for search and filtering.
+    - Create `features/record-list` for the main data table and pagination.
+    - Create `services/record-api` and `services/record-state` to manage fetching and holding record data.
+2.  **PDF Upload & Extraction**:
+    - Create `features/pdf-upload-modal` as a modal component.
+    - Create `services/extraction-api` to handle the file upload and processing logic.
+3.  **Record Detail View**:
+    - Create `pages/record-detail` which will be activated on a route like `/records/:id`.
+    - Migrate each tab from the old UI into its own feature component: `features/record-summary`, `features/record-consultations`, `features/record-labs`, etc.

+### Step 3.3: Decommissioning

-4.  **Decommission**: Once **all** features are migrated into Angular and the hybrid setup is no longer needed, you can safely delete the old frontend files from the `backend/public` directory.
+Once **all** features are migrated into Angular, you can safely delete the old frontend files from the `backend/public` directory and remove any hybrid serving logic from `backend/src/main.ts`.

 This plan provides a structured path from your current setup to a modern, maintainable monorepo.
 Good luck!